Summer Semester Financial Aid

 Federal Direct Loan

-Eligibility is determined by grade level and is limited to one annual maximum per year (Fall 2020, Spring 2021 AND Summer 2021).
+Eligibility is determined by grade level and is limited to one annual maximum per year (Fall, Spring AND Summer).

 - Summer financial aid cost of attendance and awarding is based on the number of credits and length of enrollment.
 Cost of attendance and award amounts are adjusted prior to disbursement to actual credits enrolled.